-November 24, 2020
+December 9, 2021

-TO: Business, Payroll, and Personnel Administrators

-HRS District Coordinators

-Los Angeles County School and Community College Districts

-Charter Schools and Other Local Educational Agencies

-FROM: April Reynolds Casey, Payroll Systems Coordinator

-District Personnel Information Services Division of School Financial Services
+TO: Business, Payroll and Personnel Administrators HRS District Coordinators Los Angeles County School and Community College Districts Charter Schools and Other Local Educational Agencies FROM: Raymond Bribiesca, Payroll Systems Coordinator District Personnel Information Services Division of School Financial Services

-SUBJECT: Form W-2 - Additional Compensation Adjustments
+SUBJECT: Form W-2 Additional Compensation Adjustments

-This bulletin provides information and instructions concerning W-2 reporting for additional wage and tax items and special Human Resource System (HRS) procedures.
+This bulletin provides information and instructions concerning W-2 reporting for additional wage and tax items and Human Resource System (HRS) procedures.

-HRS will produce the annual W-2 Employee Wage and Tax Statements for all district employees with taxable wages in 2020.
-In addition, 2020 wage and tax data will be electronically transmitted to the Social Security Administration (SSA) as part of the annual W-2 production process.
-Districts do not need to submit a Form W-3 for the W-2s produced annually in HRS.
+HRS will produce the annual W-2 Employee Wage and Tax Statements for all district employees with taxable wages in 2021.
+The 2021 wage and tax data will be electronically transmitted to the Social Security Administration (SSA) as part of the annual W-2 production process.
+Districts do not need to submit a Form W-3 for the W-2s produced in HRS.

-W-2s are created based upon final year-to-date data in HRS and will not require any district action.
-There are, however, a variety of year-end "additional compensation" items that may require some special district processing in order to be included on the W-2.
+W-2s are created based on final year-to-date data in HRS and will not require any district action.
+There are, however, a variety of year-end "additional compensation" items that may require district processing in order to be included on the W-2.